 To explain some of the puzzling properties of water, notably the fact that ice floats, theorists have embraced a model in which the molecular structure of liquid water fluctuates between two phases with different densities.
-By means of high-resolution x-ray diffraction measurements on ice that was allowed to rapidly decompress, researchers working at the HP-CAT 16-ID beamline found strong evidence for the existence of the hypothesized low-density liquid phase in supercooled water.
-The work suggests that the relationship between the two phases may partly explain water's unusual characteristics.
+By means of high-resolution x-ray diffraction measurements on ice that was allowed to rapidly decompress, researchers working at the HPCAT-XSD 16-ID beamline found strong evidence for the existence of the hypothesized low-density liquid phase in supercooled water, suggesting that the relationship between the two phases may partly explain water's unusual characteristics.